Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Fireworks Exploding from Kitsilano

-Fireworks As Seen From Near the Kitsilano Outdoor Pool
+Fireworks as Seen From Near the Kitsilano Outdoor Pool

 Fireworks Viewing from Jericho Beach